 Time zone

-Costa Rica is in the central time zone, which is awesome because it will make it easy for us to keep up with our family and friends and work digitally through the United States.
+Costa Rica is in the central time zone, which is fantastic because it will make it easy for us to keep up with our family and friends and work digitally through the United States.
 That’s huge.

 Making a plan